 Unfortunately, the countless pirates’ invasions in the Middle ages forced the locals to abandon the villages and build new ones more inland, safer and protected by the labyrinth-like Supramonte mountains and forests.

-The official foundation of the modern village is 1878, when the first church started being built.
-Cala Gonone was slowly repopulated and, starting from the last century, proceeded to become the pulsing heart of the local tourism economy, thanks to the stunning places around there, and especially the beaches.
+The official foundation of the modern village is 1878.
+This is when the first church started being built.
+Cala Gonone was slowly repopulated and, starting from the last century, became the pulsing heart of the local tourism economy.
+This happened thanks to the stunning places around there, and especially the beaches.

 The Best Beaches Near Cala Gonone